-Undergraduate students who travel abroad on a placement are also required to take out a travel insurance policy to cover the duration of their stay.
-This policy will include cover for medical expenses, personal injury and accident benefit, personal belongings, cancellation and curtailment expenses, personal liability and legal expenses and the like, whilst on placement.
+Undergraduate students who travel abroad on a placement are also required to take out a travel cover for the duration of their stay.
+This cover will include medical expenses, personal injury and accident benefit, personal belongings, cancellation and curtailment expenses, personal liability and legal expenses and the like, whilst on placement.

-Postgraduate students who travel abroad on placement can be insured under the Group Personal Accident and Travel Policy arranged by the University for it’s staff travel requirements.
-Please contact the insurance administrator or see the travel insurance section of the web page for more information and to log travel requirements.
+Postgraduate students who travel abroad on placement can be covered under the Group Personal Accident and Travel cover arranged by the University for its staff.
+Please contact the insurance administrator or see the travel cover section of the web page for more information and to log travel requirements.

 All students who take placements within the UK should also ensure that their personal insurance is adequate to cover their possessions, personal liability etc.

 If the student uses their personal car for travel to and from placements or for the activity of the placement, then they need to check that cover is either offered by their personal motor insurance or by the placement provider.
 The University does not hold this cover.

 While the student is on placement and working under the placement provider’s supervision, that placement provider has a number of responsibilities: